28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 16. First Watch

 First Watch was opened in 1983 with breakfast as its sole focus.
-In fact, the first restaurant closed at 2:30 in the afternoon each day, so it really was not interested in doing dinners or even late lunches.
+In fact, the first restaurant closed at 2:30 in the afternoon each day, so it really wasn't interested in doing dinners or even late lunches.
 That focus on breakfast remains the same today, although operating hours may vary by location.

 Overall, First Watch could best be described as adequate, but one area where it really shines is with its bacon, which for many is the best part of breakfast.
 If you want to try the bacon for yourself, The Traditional makes a good showcase for it.
 This combo, as its name implies, is your basic eggs/toast/potato platter, but the bacon makes it special.
 Another area where First Watch separates itself slightly from the pack is by offering a wide variety of nutritious breakfast options.
-If you're still into the avocado toast trend you'll find it here in an egg-free version, with other healthy choices including a turkey/egg white omelet, granola, and steel-cut oats.
+If you're still into the avocado toast trend, you'll find it here in an egg-free version, with other healthy choices including a turkey/egg white omelet, granola, and steel-cut oats.
 You could even order even a glass of kale juice should you be so inclined.

 15. Bob Evans

 If you wake up starving, Bob Evans is an okay place to go for breakfast.
-Though the quality of its food isn't the top of the line, the servings are enormous and you're quite likely to leave the restaurant no longer hungry unless you have an appetite that rivals that of Andre the Giant.
+Though the quality of its food isn't the top of the line, the servings are enormous, and you're quite likely to leave the restaurant no longer hungry unless you have an appetite that rivals that of Andre the Giant.
 For your hungriest mornings, go with the aptly named Whole Hog meal.
-This gargantuan breakfast comes complete with two sausage patties, two slices of bacon, a slice of ham, a hotcake, a slice of french toast, two eggs, and a choice of fries or hash browns.
+This gargantuan breakfast comes complete with two sausage patties, two slices of bacon, a slice of ham, a hotcake, a slice of French toast, two eggs, and a choice of fries or hash browns.
 Sure, this breakfast has nearly 2,000 calories, but you'll do an extra workout later, right?
 You'd best make sure you're ravenous before going Whole Hog, though, since otherwise, you might not be able to finish it.

 The only real issue with Bob Evans is the quality of its hotcakes, as their menu calls them.
 While they are quite filling due to their size, they really aren't all that flavorful.
 Still, they make for a serviceable side as long as they're not the main attraction on your breakfast plate.